Te Hopua a Rangi

-Te Hopua a Rangi, also known as Gloucester Park is one of the volcanoes in the Auckland volcanic field in Auckland, New Zealand, and is located in Onehunga.
+Te Hopua a Rangi, also known as Gloucester Park, is one of the volcanoes in the Auckland volcanic field in Auckland, New Zealand, and is located in Onehunga.
 Its 300 m wide, sediment-filled explosion (maar) crater was used as a boat harbour in early European times and known first as Onehunga Basin then as Geddes Basin.
 It was reclaimed in the 1930s and named Gloucester Park in 1935 after the visit to New Zealand by the Duke of Gloucester in that year.
-From 1975 into the early 80's the South-western motorway was built right through the middle of the park and crater.
-The southern side was turned into a sports ground, and the western side as a wetland with activity space for Aotea Sea Scouts who took ownership of the Manukau Yacht and Motor Boat Club (MYMBC) club house, in 1977 (the white building in the postcard).
+From 1975 into the early 1980s the Southwestern Motorway was built right through the middle of the park and crater.
+The southern side was turned into a sports ground, and the western side as a wetland with activity space for Aotea Sea Scouts who took ownership of the Manukau Yacht and Motor Boat Club (MYMBC) club house in 1977.

+History

-According to Mogford, during Edward Morton's term of office as Mayor of Onehunga Borough, 1929-1935:
+According to Mogford, during Edward Morton's term of office as Mayor of Onehunga Borough, 1929–1935: